prudhvi193/Data-Analysis-Project/README.md

 # Data-Analysis-Project

+This project was developed as part of my Masters course study in Statistics for Experiments in the field of Data Analysis.

 The purpose of this project is to examine whether stretching and wearing ankle weights would provide exercise benefits using treadmill based on energy consumption in number of calories.

 Software Used: SAS Programming, Microsoft Excel